Model Checking Temporal Properties of Recursive Probabilistic Programs: Visibly Pushdown Languages

 the language of \emph{repeatedly bounded} words~\cite{vpGames}, i.e., words whose stack height (cf.\ \Cref{rem:shOfWords}) is infinitely often equal to some constant $B$.
 The example word from~\Cref{fig:stepsExample} satisfies this property with $B = 1$.
 To see why the automaton accepts $\mathcal{L}_{\mathit{repbdd}}$, note that a word is repeatedly bounded iff the stack height at the steps stabilizes eventually.
 The latter occurs iff in just finitely many cases, the transition before reaching a step was a call.
 The DVPA in \Cref{fig:stepsExample} detects this behavior; when reading a call symbol, it always moves to state $s_0$ which has odd priority, and it accepts iff $s_0$ is visited finitely often \emph{at call positions}.
 It is known that $\mathcal{L}_{\mathit{repbdd}}$ is not expressible through DVPA with usual parity conditions~\cite{vpl}. \end{example}

-\begin{theorem}[{{\cite[Thm.\ 1]{vpGames}}}] For every non-deterministic Büchi VPA $\npda$ there exists a deterministic stair-parity DVPA $\dpda$ with $2^{\O(|\npdaStates|^2)}$ states such that $\lang{\npda} = \lang{\dpda}$.
-Moreover, $\dpda$ can be constructed in exponential time in the size of $\npda$. \end{theorem} It was also shown in \cite{vpGames} that stair-parity DVPA characterize exactly the class of $\omega$-VPL (and are thus not more expressive than non-deterministic Büchi VPA).
+\begin{theoremC}[{\cite[Theorem 1]{vpGames}}] For every non-deterministic Büchi VPA $\npda$ there exists a deterministic stair-parity DVPA $\dpda$ with $2^{\O(|\npdaStates|^2)}$ states such that $\lang{\npda} = \lang{\dpda}$.
+Moreover, $\dpda$ can be constructed in exponential time in the size of $\npda$. \end{theoremC} It was also shown in \cite{vpGames} that stair-parity DVPA characterize exactly the class of $\omega$-VPL (and are thus not more expressive than non-deterministic Büchi VPA).